If you have set your heart on owning a Maine Coon cat, you definitely aren’t alone.

 Many of the cat towers sold on the internet just don’t meet your Maine Coon kitten’s future size requirements.
 They are simply too small for a full-size Maine Coon to play on, and you will quickly need to upgrade to a larger cat tower as your Maine Coon kitten continues to grow and grow each week!

 Trust me, I stupidly made this mistake, and ended up having to buy a second larger cat tower within a year!

 Either of these two cat towers will make ideal purchases for your Maine Coon kitten / cat:

 - We bought this extra large cat tower from Amazon, and our cat loves to jump around the different levels, just for fun!
-He regularly scratch the posts to keep his claws in great condition, and can often be found sleeping in one of the hammocks (super cute).
-Yes it is pricey, but has been a great investment for ‘Pippin’, our Maine Coon.
+He regularly scratches the posts to keep his claws in great condition, and can often be found sleeping in one of the hammocks (super cute).
+Yes, it is pricey but has been a great investment for ‘Pippin’, our Maine Coon.